Rasimoghlu/mvc/README.md

 {
     protected string $table = 'users';

+    // Optional: Override timestamp settings
+    protected bool $timestamps = true;
+    protected string $createdField = 'created_at';
+    protected string $updatedField = 'updated_at';

     // Define fillable fields (fields that can be mass-assigned) protected array $fillable = ['name', 'email', 'password'];
 }
 ```

+### Timestamps
+The framework automatically handles timestamps (`created_at` and `updated_at`) if they exist in your database tables.
+If the columns don't exist, the framework will continue without error.

 ## Creating Controllers